KhiopsML/khiops-doc/docs/api-docs/kdic/dictionary-files.md

 - e.g. in *Dictionary Customer*, a *Table(Usage) Usages* variable for a 0-n relationship between a customer and its usages (where *Usage* is the dictionary of the sub-entity).

-The keys in the dictionaries of the sub-entities must have at least the same number of fields as in the root dictionary, but these key fields do not need to have the same names.
+The keys in the dictionaries of the sub-entities must have at least the same number of fields as in the main dictionary, but these key fields do not need to have the same names.

-There must be one table file per table use in the schema.
-All tables must be sorted by key, and as for the root table, each record must have a unique key.
+There must be one table file per table used in the schema.
+All tables must be sorted by key, and as for the main table, each record must have a unique key.

 <!--- TODO les fichers image30/31/32.emf ont ete convertis en .png : est ce un probleme pour la perte de definition des images ? --->